openshift/cluster-api-provider-libvirt/cmd/libvirt-actuator/README.md

 Feel free to modify the file to your needs.

-The libvirt actuator expects the user data to be provided by a kubernetes secret by setting `spec.providerConfig.value.cloudInit.userDataSecret` field.
+The libvirt actuator expects the user data to be provided by a kubernetes secret by setting `spec.providerSpec.value.cloudInit.userDataSecret` field.
 See [userdata.yml](../../examples/userdata.yml) for example.

-At the same time, the `spec.providerConfig.value.uri` needs to be set to libvirt uri.
+At the same time, the `spec.providerSpec.value.uri` needs to be set to libvirt uri.
 E.g. `qemu+ssh://root@147.75.96.139/system` in case the libivrt instance is accessible via ssh on `147.75.96.139` IP address.